EBZebra/docs/edge/source/guide/setup.md

 3. **Click Deploy and foillow prompts that appear**.
 A window will appear similar to the image below.
 4. **Restart the device to complete the installation**.

-> **Note: For persistent installations on Windows CE (the lower-most two options on the 'Installer' screen above), a cold boot/PS clean boot is required to activate**.
+> **Note: For persistent installations on Windows CE (the lower-most two options on the 'Installer' screen above), a cold boot/cleanPS (clean persistent storage) is required to activate**.

 ![img](images/getting-started/setup/WM_setup_01.jpg)

 ## Connections
 ### Android devices

-Using Enterprise Browser on a Windows system to target an Android device requires:
+Requirements for using Enterprise Browser on a Windows system to target an Android device:

 * **USB drivers** for the specific hardware device being targeted
 * **The Android ADT bundle** to make devices visible and to push files
 * **A path to `adb.exe`** in the host system's environment variable

 ####STEP 1: Get USB drivers
-Visit the [Zebra Support Portal](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=android%20usb%20drivers) and download the latest driver from the list that will appear there.
+Visit the [Zebra Support Portal](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=android%20usb%20drivers) and download the latest driver from the list.

 For non-Zebra hardware, visit [Google’s OEM USB Driver page](http://developer.android.com/tools/extras/oem-usb.html) for instructions and links to OEM drivers for your brand of device.